syncfusion/ej2-vue-docs/src/maps/maps/data-labels.md

 ## Intersect action

-This specifies the intersect action when the labels intersect with another labels.
-In `IntersectionAction` property, you can specify any of the following options.
+The Maps component provides an option to handle the labels when a label intersects with another label using the [`intersectionAction`](../api/maps/dataLabelSettingsModel/#intersectionaction) property.
+The following options are available in the [`intersectionAction`](../api/maps/dataLabelSettingsModel/#intersectionaction) property.

 * None
 * Hide